 The High School Esports League (HSEL) – just one of several such leagues – claims over 1500 schools as members.
 Between 2018 and 2019 the number of leagues that facilitate esports in schools nearly doubled.
 Newcomer PlayVS has an exclusive contract with The National Federation of State High School Associations (NFHS), the governing body for most high school sports and activities in the United States.

-Esports in schools is on the verge of going mainstream.
+Esports in schools are on the verge of going mainstream.
 Many would say it’s already become a common extracurricular activity.
-There are those who bristle at the thought of a digital activity as sport.
-We explore these controversies in our article Is Esports a Sport?
+There are those who bristle at the thought of a digital activity as a sport.
+(We explore these controversies in our article Is Esports a Sport?)
 Below, we look at the many reasons that esports in schools can be a very good thing.

 Educators know that taking part in extracurricular activities boosts student success.
 A lot.
 Regardless of the activity.
 Whether a comedy club or a softball team.
 A meet up for engineering enthusiasts or movie buffs.
 Studies have definitely shown that students who are involved in extracurricular activities are more successful in a number of ways.1

 Among the benefits: Involved kids miss less school and graduate at a higher rate.
 They do better in math and reading and more often aspire to higher education.2 Students that join activities are more likely to pay attention in class.
 They care more about their education.3 They also feel better about themselves and engage in fewer harmful behaviors like smoking and drinking.